matsadler/magnus/README.md

 Magnus is named after *Magnus the Red* a character from the Warhammer 40,000 universe.
 A sorcerer who believed he could tame the psychic energy of the Warp.
-Ultimately, his hubris lead to his fall to Chaos, but lets hope using this library turns out better for you.
+Ultimately, his hubris lead to his fall to Chaos, but let's hope using this library turns out better for you.

 ## License